-The water temperature reading on ParkPointBeach.org comes from direct measurements from a thermistor attached to the beach side of the Duluth Inlet, by the Lift Bridge (GPS coordinates 46.78, -92.0877).
-The thermistor is 2 feet below the water's surface, with temperature readings transmitted every 15 minutes, and has been in place since August 18, 2016.
+During the swimming season, the water temperature reading on ParkPointBeach.org comes from direct measurements from a thermistor attached to the beach side of the Duluth Inlet, by the Lift Bridge (GPS coordinates 46.78, -92.0877).
+This thermistor is 2 feet below the water's surface, with temperature readings transmitted every 15 minutes, and has been in place since August 18, 2016.
 For more detailed temperature data from this site, see the bottom of the page at infosportwashington.cee.wisc.edu/wave_duluth_nearshore.html.

-Prior to August 18th, water temperature came from the Great Lakes Observing System and the NOAA Great Lakes Coastal Forecasting System’s Nowcast.
+The temperature probe is removed in the fall.
+During the off-season, water temperature comes from the Great Lakes Observing System and the NOAA Great Lakes Coastal Forecasting System’s Nowcast.
 This Nowcast was developed by the Great Lakes Environmental Research Lab, and is a numerical model that calculates temperatures (along with waves and currents) for each of the Great Lakes.
 For more Lake Superior and Great Lakes temperature data, see www.coastwatch.msu.edu.

 Current wave heights are from measurements taken by a pressure sensor attached to the beach side of the Duluth Inlet, by the Lift Bridge (GPS coordinates 46.77980, -92.0875).

-This sensor sits on the bottom of the lake and can detect changes in wave heights down to 1 mm.
+The sensor sits on the bottom of the lake and can detect changes in wave heights down to 1 mm.
 The data are updated every 20 minutes, and represents a 5-minute average wave height.
+This sensor is also removed in the fall and replaced in the spring.
 For more detailed wave data, see infosportwashington.cee.wisc.edu/wave_duluth_nearshore.html.